 What is a home medicines review (HMR)?

-First the person you care for will need a referral from your GP to your local pharmacist or a private pharmacist of your choice.
+First the person you care for will need a referral from their GP to a local pharmacist ,a private pharmacist of your choice or one the doctor recommends.
 They will not need to pay for the home medicines review, but the person you care for may need to pay to see the GP unless they bulk bill.

 The pharmacist will talk to you and the person you care for, usually at your home if it’s easiest for you, about the medicines you are giving the person you care for.
 They will look at everything the person is taking, including prescription medicines, over the counter medicines and vitamins and supplements.
 They will check everything is being taken correctly and hasn’t passed its use-by date; show you how to store medicines properly; suggest ways of helping you remember to give the person the right medicines at the right time; and suggest whether any medicines could be changed.